 A Boston native, I grew up surrounded by theatre and a community that significantly shaped my upbringing.
-An undergrad of American university, and now a graduate student of Boston Conservatory at Berklee, I have linked myself to many theatre communities in the country, including NYC and Washington, DC.
+An undergrad of American university, and now a graduate student of Boston Conservatory at Berklee, I have linked myself to many theatre communities in the country, including NYC, Washington, DC, and Atlanta.

 I have had the privilege and opportunity to study my craft in many different places with many different types of people.
 I’ve been all around with my art, having studied Shakespeare during a summer at Oxford, and even apprenticed as an actor at the Williamstown Theatre Festival.
 When not acting, you can find me getting my hands dirty in the tangible arts, as I work with digital design, drawing, threads, and even epoxy resin.